brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-11-a-letter-to-my-daughter-on-her-2nd-birthday.md

----
-layout: post
-title: A letter to my daughter on her 2nd birthday
+# A letter to my daughter on her 2nd birthday
----

 Today, my daughter is 2-years old, and I’m unfortunate that I won’t be by her side.